 Perth to Broome is 24 hours by car.
 34 hours by bus.
 2.5 hours by plane and 13 days on an adventure bus tour.
-There are two roads from Perth to Broome, the inland hwy and the coastal Road.
-The coastal Road has many amazing activities and sites, each deserving an overnight stay.
-I always say that the West Coast has to be the only place where you can see a; Kangaroo, Emu, Eagle, Whale Shark, Reef Shark, Humpback Whale, Turtle and Manta Ray on the same day.
+There are two roads from Perth to Broome, the inland highway and the coastal route.
+The coastal route has many amazing activities and sites, each deserving an overnight stay.
+I always say, the West Coast has to be the only place where you can see a; Kangaroo, Emu, Eagle, Whale Shark, Reef Shark, Humpback Whale, Turtle and Manta Ray on the same day.
 The activities and attractions from Perth to Broome are still somewhat undiscovered.
 Outside of school holidays the West Coast can be an awesome escape from the overcrowded East Coast of Australia.
 Some of the sites found on the road from Perth to Broome include:

 - The Pinnacles

 - Kalbarri National Park

 - Ningaloo world heritage Coast